Burnside rings and volume forms with logarithmic poles: Specialization

+In this context, the variant of theorem~18 of~\citep{KontsevichTschinkel-2019} is the following theorem. \begin{theo} The morphism~$\boldsymbol\rho_t\colon\Burn(K)\to\Burn(k)$ is a ring homomorphism. \end{theo} \begin{proof} The statement of theorem~18 in \citep{KontsevichTschinkel-2019} is incorrect, because it involves the $\burn^\mu(k)$-valued “invariant” on~$\burn(K)$ which is not well defined.
+However, as we explained in the beginning of this section, this invariant becomes well defined after forgetting the $\mu$-torsor component, and becomes the map denoted by~$\rho_t$ above.
+The rest of their proof consists in explicitly resolving the toric singularities of a fiber product of two snc models and checking the required cancellations in $\burn(k)$.
+Keeping track of the various logarithmic volume forms on the strata, the same argument proves our theorem. \end{proof}

 \begin{rema} In the case of specialization of rationality, it has proved fruitful to consider models with singularities on the special fiber, mild enough so that the special fiber computes the specialization of the birational type of the generic fiber.
 This is in particular the case for rational double points.
 A parallel study can be developped in the context of varieties with logarithmic forms. \end{rema}

-Following \citep{KontsevichTschinkel-2019} and keeping track of the various logarithmic volume forms on the strata, we have: \begin{theo} The morphism~$\widehat\rho_t$ is a ring homomorphism. \end{theo}